 There's no teacher like the real world.
-Graduate-entry MS students enjoy high-quality clinical placements arranged by dedicated staff.
+Graduate-entry MSN students enjoy high-quality clinical placements arranged by dedicated staff.

 Hands-on, practical experience in real clinical settings is a critical part of the nursing curriculum.
 The UIC College of Nursing is committed to providing students with excellent practicum experiences at all levels.
 The college partners with hospitals and a large number of healthcare systems in and around our six campuses to provide students necessary hours, certifications for examinations, and broad experience and exposure to many aspects of the nursing profession.

 Seven semesters into my program, I can honestly say that I have never left a clinical feeling bored or as if I didn’t do at least one positive thing for someone else that day.Grad-Entry MS, Class of 2019|

 Graduate-entry students take these clinical courses throughout their program:

 - NUPR 405 – First medical/surgical: group rotation